pandaicecoffee/digital-id-platform/README.md

 1. As a central authority, I want to create a new Digital ID so that a citizen has a registered digital identity in the system
 2. As a central authority, I want to update a citizen's address so that their identity record is accurate
 3. As a central authority, I want to be able to suspend a Digital ID so that it is temporarily unavailable for use
-4. As a central authority, I want to be able to reactive a suspended Digital ID so that its usage can be resumed
+4. As a central authority, I want to be able to reactivate a suspended Digital ID so that its usage can be resumed
 5. As a central authority, I want to revoke a Digital ID so that it is permanently removed from active use
 6. As a central authority, I want the system to reject any attempts at an update to a revoked Digital ID so that details cannot be modified